nus-cs2103-AY2223S1/tp/docs/tutorials/AddRemark.md

 ## Updating Storage

-AddressBook stores data by serializing `JsonAdaptedPerson` into `json` with the help of an external library — Jackson.
-Let’s update `JsonAdaptedPerson` to work with our new `Person`!
+ModuleList stores data by serializing `JsonAdaptedModule` into `json` with the help of an external library — Jackson.
+Let’s update `JsonAdaptedModule` to work with our new `Module`!

 While the changes to code may be minimal, the test data will have to be updated as well.

 <div markdown="span" class="alert alert-warning">

-:exclamation: You must delete AddressBook’s storage file located at `/data/addressbook.json` before running it!
-Not doing so will cause AddressBook to default to an empty address book!
+:exclamation: You must delete ModuleList’s storage file located at `/data/addressbook.json` before running it!
+Not doing so will cause ModuleList to default to an empty address book!

 </div>